How To Resign From Current Job

 Make A Transition Plan

-Prior to your leave, create a plan of transitioning your responsibilities to other teammates.
+Prior to write your resignation letter, create a plan of transitioning your responsibilities to other teammates.
 Draft a list of objectives, and determine which ones each team member takes.
 Provide helpful advice if some duties include complex directions or software that others are untrained on.
 Your manager may have their own plan in mind, but offering your own better prepares them and the team as a whole for your absence.

 Create A Resignation Letter